CartoDB/airship/packages/components/src/components/as-switch/README.md

 ## Props

 ### **checked**: boolean
-The presence of this boolean attribute controls when the switch is checked by default.
+The presence of this boolean attribute controls whether the switch is checked by default or not.

 ### **disabled**: boolean
-The presence of this boolean attribute controls when the switch is enabled.)
+The presence of this boolean attribute controls when the switch is enabled.

 ### **name**: boolean
 The name attribute specifies a name for the element.
 This name attribute can be used to reference the element in a JavaScript.

 ## Events
-All events return an array with one value (simple mode) or two (range).

 ### **change** `event.detail = boolean`